laporpe/2023-08-14-humboldt/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants will have access to the computer lab computers but may bring a laptop if desired.
+If bringing a laptop, it is helpful to look at the installation instructions below.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.